kixelated/moq-rs/README.md

 -   `frag_keyframe`: A keyframe must be at the start of each keyframe.
 -   `fragment_per_frame`: (optional) Each frame should be a separate fragment to minimize latency.

-It comes in two parts, a binary and a library:
+This client can currently be used in conjuction with either ffmpeg or gstreamer.

-### Binary
+### ffmpeg

-The binary accepts a stream from stdin and publishes it to the given relay.
+moq-pub can be run as a binary, accepting a stream (from ffmpeg via stdin) and publishing it to the given relay.

-This is currently used for piping output from ffmpeg.
-See [this script](dev/pub) for the required flags.
+See [dev/pub](dev/pub) for the required ffmpeg flags.

-Notable arguments:

--   `<URL>` connect to the given address, which must start with `https://` for WebTransport.

-### Library
+### gstreamer

-The library does the same thing but is more flexible.
+moq-pub can also be run as a library, currently used for a [gstreamer plugin](https://github.com/kixelated/moq-gst).

-This is currently used for a gstreamer plugin.
+This is in a separate repository to avoid gstreamer being a hard requirement.
-See [this script](dev/gst) for an example pipeline.
+See [run](https://github.com/kixelated/moq-gst/blob/main/run) for an example pipeline.

 ## moq-transport